 Alibaba chair Jack Ma with Nicole Kidman at a Double 11 event.
 Alibaba chair Jack Ma with Nicole Kidman at a Double 11 event.
 Image: Reuters/Aly Song

 Double 11 and similar shopping festivals are an opportunity for local brands, but these are also key opportunities for foreign brands to leverage the collective enthusiasm for shopping among Chinese consumers.
 On these holidays, consumers are looking to experiment, try new things and buy products that may be new to them.
-These festivals are a perfect opportunity for new brands entering the market to get noticed.
+These festivals are a perfect opportunity for new brands to enter the market to get noticed.

 2) Consumption upgrade

 Two triggers are sparking a trend known as “consumption upgrade”.
 Rising disposable income means that consumers are more confident in spending their money on a number of categories – especially food, cosmetics, and clothing.
 An emphasis on quality and fashion is growing much faster than other consumer demands.
 Following this, middle- to upper-class consumers are now increasing their demand for goods that are not available domestically.
 As per the World Economic Forum’s Insight Report on the Future of Consumption in Fast-Growth Consumer Markets – China, online platforms, where international high-end and niche brands are easily accessed, are rising in popularity, while cross-border shopping sites are leading the consumption upgrade movement.